Empire State Building: Lights

-The structure was lit in red, white, and blue for several months after the collapse of the World Trade Center on September 11, 2001.
-On January 13, 2012, the building was lit in red, orange, and yellow to honor the 60th anniversary of NBC program The Today Show.
+The structure was lit in red, white, and blue for several months after the September 11 attacks in 2001.
+On January 13, 2012, the building was lit in red, orange, and yellow to honor the 60th anniversary of the NBC program The Today Show.
 After retired basketball player Kobe Bryant's January 2020 death, the building was lit in purple and gold, signifying the colors of his former team, the Los Angeles Lakers.
+The evening after iconic actor James Earl Jones died, September 9, 2024, the building was lit up to look like Jones's iconic Darth Vader villain from "Star Wars."

+In addition to lightings, the Empire State Building is able to do immersive visual projections on the building's exterior.
+It partnered with Netflix in May 2022 to celebrate the return of Stranger Things fourth season by projecting the Upside Down onto the Empire State Building.

 In 2012, the building's four hundred metal halide lamps and floodlights were replaced with 1,200 LED fixtures, increasing the available colors from nine to over 16 million.
 The computer-controlled system allows the building to be illuminated in ways that were unable to be done previously with plastic gels.
 For instance, CNN used the top of the Empire State Building as a scoreboard during the 2012 United States presidential election, using red and blue lights to represent Republican and Democratic electoral votes respectively.
 Also, on November 26, 2012, the building had its first synchronized light show, using music from recording artist Alicia Keys.
 Artists such as Eminem and OneRepublic have been featured in later shows, including the building's annual Holiday Music-to-Lights Show.
 The building's owners adhere to strict standards in using the lights; for instance, they do not use the lights to play advertisements.